 You can run — and fund — a small business even if you still have student loan debt.
 Here’s what you need to know about student loan forgiveness and managing your debt as a small business owner.

-4. Switch Your Repayment Plan for Federal Loans
+2. Consider Other Repayment Plans for Federal Loans

-If you’re struggling to make payments each month, consider a different repayment plan.
+If you don’t qualify for the SAVE Plan but you’re struggling to make payments each month, consider a different repayment plan.
 Federal loans are placed automatically on a 10-year standard plan.
 This plan may save you interest over time, so it’s a good idea to remain on it if you can afford it.
 But you may not have to stick with it if your payments are too high.

 Here are the other repayment options that you may qualify for:

 - Who it’s for: Any federal student loan borrower.